 While Williams is solid overall with his hands and concentration, his focus sometimes lapses when he has to reach beyond his frame for passes.
 This causes occasional focus drops.
 Additionally, after the catch, Williams sometimes freezes and allows defenders to close in while trying to be too creative.
 Creativity is certainly desired, but a level of decisiveness also must be present.

-Although he didn’t come to Alabama as a high school recruit like other past first-round picks for the Crimson Tide, Williams is still in position to carry on their legacy.
-The Alabama WR has been one of the most productive receivers in college football this year.
+Although he didn’t come to Alabama as a high school recruit like other past first-round picks for the Crimson Tide, Williams is still in a position to carry on their legacy.
+The Alabama WR was one of the most productive receivers in college football this year.
 But beyond that, he has an enticing NFL skill set with upside that few receivers can match.

-As a deep threat, Williams could potentially be the best in his class.
+As a deep threat, Williams is undoubtedly the best in his class.
 He has elite explosiveness and speed, and his long strides in open space are near impossible to keep up with.
-There’s a legitimate chance Williams could run in the 4.3s, and it’s not surprising seeing how he can create distance between himself and defenders instantly, and he destroys open-field tackling angles with his acceleration.
+Although he wasn’t able to run, Williams has legitimate 4.3 speed.
+He can create distance between himself and defenders instantly, and he destroys open-field tackling angles with his acceleration.

 Beyond his speed and explosiveness, however, Williams has the makings of a complete NFL wide receiver.
 He has loose, flexible hips that can sink with ease on route-running reps.
 He’s an incredibly twitchy player who can generate displacement off quick, subtle movements.
 And at the catch point, Williams has great hands, focus, and instincts, and he flashes high-level body control.

 Williams’ experience is one that emphasizes the depth of talent present in some pockets of the college football landscape.
 Because if it weren’t for a trip to the transfer portal, Williams might’ve been buried on the depth chart somewhere else.